Performance Anomalies in Concurrent Data Structure Microbenchmarks: PRNGs in Microbenchmark Experiments

 \subsection{Periodic Reseeding}

 As discussed in~\cite{GPU:conf}, periodic reseeding can be used to inject entropy into the PRNG at regular intervals.
 The idea is to provide the PRNGs with a new source of randomness using RDSEED.
 Our goal was to test if periodic reseeding of software PRNGs led to more stable summation results.
-We look at comparative results in Figure \ref{fig:seedingvsnoseeding} between three PRNGs tested with and without reseeding on a sequence of 10 million random numbers.
+We look at comparative results in Figure \ref{fig:seedingvsnoseeding} between three PRNGs tested with and without reseeding on a sequence of 10 million RNs.
 We see that bitwise summations that tend to trail off in either direction can be mitigated with periodic reseeding.
 We are looking for summation values that are very high or very low to become more balanced using reseeding.
+In Figure \ref{fig:seedingvsnoseeding}(a) we see summation values tend to trail off in either the positive or negative direction.
+This indicates bits are more consistently on or off and there is an imbalance in the expression of the bit.
+For example, in Figure \ref{fig:seedingvsnoseeding}(a), the MRG PRNG illustrates that bit 3 tends to be off at much higher rates than it is on.
+Figure \ref{fig:seedingvsnoseeding}(b) illustrate the impact of reseeding on the bitwise summation results.
+When reseeding in used every 1 million RNs, the PRNGs tend to have a more balanced sequences of RNs with summation results that do not trail off in either direction.
+We also found in Section \ref{hardware}, that periodic reseeding every 1 million RNs does not have a significant impact on performance.

 Researchers employ different PRNGs in microbenchmark experimentation for a variety of reasons.
 Rather than disposing of one PRNG model for another, we found that periodic reseeding with RDSEED can be used to improve the randomness quality of a PRNG without significantly hindering performance.
 As stated in our conclusions, if RDSEED or RDRAND are not available, we recommend using a high quality cryptographic PRNG for the $2^{nd}$ PRNG. \\

 \end{appendices}